Corrective Waves

 A Combination Correction consisting of a Zigzag,

-an Intervening Three, and a Flat
+an Intervening Three, and a Running Flat

-Combination corrections are usually horizontal corrections that form combinations of simpler three wave corrections, such as zigzag corrections, flat corrections and triangle corrections.
-However, a combination correction can end in a triangle correction but it cannot start with one.
-Each of the simpler corrective patterns that make up a combination correction is separated by an intervening wave that has three subordinate waves as these are corrections in a correction.
-Combination corrections occur more often in the fourth wave.
+Combination Corrections are usually horizontal corrections that form combinations of simpler three wave corrections, such as zigzag corrections, flat corrections and triangle corrections.
+The only rule is that a Combination Correction can end in a triangle correction but it cannot start with one.
+In other words, a Combination Correction can start with a zigzag correction or one of the flat corrections but it cannot start with a triangle correction.